AzureCosmosDB/CosmosAIGraph/docs/load_cosmos_nosql.md

 doc 3: {'pk': 'pypi', 'id': 'pypi_async_asgi_testclient', 'name': 'async-asgi-testclient', 'libtype': 'pypi', 'score': 0.8090871851235626}
 ...
 ```
+It first generates an embedding value from the phrase "asynchronous web framework with pydantic" and then uses that embedding in a vector search against the libraries container.

 Notice that the **FastAPI** library is correctly identified as the top semantic search result.